nitishsaDire/imagesegmentation/README.md

 # Semantic image segmentation
 ## Model
-UNET model is implemented with ResNet-34 backbone.
+UNET architecture is implemented with ResNet-34 backbone.
+Reason for UNET is because it combines the low level and high level features.
 ## Dataset
 Camvid dataset
 ## Results